lucas42/lucos_navbar/README.md

 * `font` set to a valid `font-family` CSS value to apply to the title.
 If set, font size is automatically increased.
 * `text-colour` any valid CSS colour value for the text in the navbar.
 Defaults to white.
 * `bg-colour` any valid CSS colour value for the background of the navbar.
 Defaults to black.
 A gradient is applied on top of the given colour.

+### Broadcast Channel Events
+The status indicator interacts via a Broadcast Channel called `lucos_status`.

+It listens to the following events:
+* `streaming-opened` Indicates a streaming connection with the server (eg web socket or long polling) has started.
+Status indicator turns green.
-* `streaming` the status of any streaming connection with the server (eg web socket or long polling).
-Recognised values are "active" or "stopped".
-Sets a status indicator on the right on the navbar.
+* `streaming-closed` Indicates a streaming connection with the server (eg web socket or long polling) has finished.
+Status indicator turns red.
-* `service-worker` the status of any service worker serving the app.
-Only recognised value is "waiting", which will set the status indicator and makes it clickable, which'll send a message "service-worker-skip-waiting" to the Broadcast Channel `lucos_status`.
-This takes precedant over `streaming` attribute for setting status indicator.
+* `service-worker-waiting` Indicates a new service worker is available for use.
+Status indicator turns blue.
+This takes precedant over `streaming-*` events.
+* `service-worker-active` Indicates a service worker has become active.
+Removes the behaviours set by `service-worker-waiting`, including any animations on the status indicator.

+It fires the following event:
+* `service-worker-skip-waiting` Fired when the status indicator is in the `service-worker-waiting` state and recieves a click event.
+The status indicator also begins to spin when this is fired.
+This indicates to the new service worker that it should skip waiting and become the active one.

 ## Manual Testing
 Run: